thenurdyguy/mdon/README.md

-MDon is meant to be used from the command-line, however, you can still use it in your code through it's simple single-function interface which will process a single markdown file at a time (does not glob).
+MDon is meant to be used from the command-line, however, you can still use it in your code through it's simple single-function interface which will process a single markdown file at a time (does not glob) and returns an object with the `input` and `output` strings.

 ```js
   import mdon from 'mdon';